 Detached garages can serve many purposes.
-Use them traditionally as a place to store your car or use them for storage, as a workshop or a combination of all of these.
-They’re versatile spaces that increase your home value and increase your square footage.
+Use them traditionally as a place to store your car or use them for storage, as a workshop or as a combination of all of these.
+They’re versatile spaces that increase your home value and your square footage.

 Storage sheds and barns